 “I believe that an open attitude and a patient attitude go hand in hand.
 You see, when you let go and learn to trust God, it releases joy in your life.
 And when you trust God, you’re able to be more patient.
 Patience is not just about waiting for something… it’s about how you wait, or your attitude while waiting.”–Joyce Meyer

 Patience is not something that comes quickly to me.
-However, the more I learn to have patience the more blessings that move through my life.
+However, the more I learn to have patience, the more blessings that move through my life.
 Everyone I believe wants what they want, and they want it now!

 Life, however, does not happen on our timeline but the timeline of the Universe, God.
 If we learn to do the work necessary to have a faith-filled life.
 Letting our destiny unfold as it should with no force from our own will.
 Then peace-of-mind lays upon us like a warm blanket.

 Learn to do the work needed to move your life forward, have a calm faith-filled knowledge that all will come to you in good time.
-Amazing pieces of your destiny will begin to flow to you like a river.
+Fantastic pieces of your destiny will begin to flow to you like a river.

 When adversity comes, and it will learn what lessons you can from it, gain strength so that you may move past.
 Patience will be tested but hold on!